Architects: Ah Asociados

 Architect In Charge: Miguel A. Alonso del Val, Rufino J. Hernández Minguillón, Marcos Escartín Miguel, Mikel Zabalza Zamarbide

-Design Team: Patricia Biain Ugarte, Esperanza Marrodán, María José Alonso, Xabier Eskisabel, Eduardo Ozcoidi Echarren, Michel Aldaz García-Mina, Javier Gironés
+Design Team: Patricia Biain Ugarte (Responsable de proyecto), Esperanza Marrodán, María José Alonso, Xabier Eskisabel, Eduardo Ozcoidi Echarren (Estructuras), Michel Aldaz García-Mina (SyS), Javier Gironés (Instalaciones)

 Photographs: Imagina2 visualization studio